Sam Bilhorn

 Introduction

-In our previous article, we explored the benefits of natural openings in the forest canopy, such as those created by fallen trees, for the all-around benefit of whitetails and other wildlife.
-We also highlighted the process of Timber Stand Improvement (TSI).
+In our previous article, we explored the benefits of natural openings in the forest canopy, such as those created by downed timber and how they can improve wildlife habitat.
+We also highlighted the process of timber stand improvement practices.

 Defining Your Goals